RNG: Flat Datacenter Networks at Scale: Requirements and Challenges

 \parab{Deployment and operational simplicity} Deployment and operational simplicity are critical for network reliability.
 Simplicity is multi-faceted; we focus on control plane and physical operations to deploy and incrementally expand the network.
 For the control plane, we prefer demand-oblivious, fully distributed routing (like today).
 For deployment and expansion, we want the number of cabling steps to be small and fast to minimize risk and expand faster.

 Physical cabling is challenging for expanders because they need to connect pairs of devices uncorrelated to physical space.
-Jellyfish proposes to simplify cabling by removing routers (ToRs) from server racks and placing them centrally~\cite{jellyfish2012}, but this approach increases latency between servers that share a rack, an important consideration for some applications.
+Jellyfish, which is based on truly random graphs, proposes to simplify cabling by removing routers (ToRs) from server racks and placing them centrally~\cite{jellyfish2012}, but this approach increases latency between servers that share a rack, an important consideration for some applications.
 It also increases cabling cost because cheap, copper-based intra-rack connectivity would need to be replaced with expensive, optical connectivity.
 All current approaches also require changing many existing connections each time a new rack lands, a frequent operation in datacenters.

 \parab{Predictable performance} \cloudone operators deploy network fabrics to meet specific capacity (number of servers) and performance (e.g., oversubscription) targets.
 For expanders to be acceptable, they must be able to easily and confidently create topologies that meet their targets.
 Prior work benchmarks topologies with specific parameters and does not show how to create topologies for specific performance targets.